digiscot/digiscot-website/pages/projects/toryglen-community-base.md

 ### Phase 2 February 2015

-Marketing of service including recruitment of participants
+Marketing of service including recruitment of participants.

+**Update**  With no local library and the levels of deprivation higher than the Glasgow average the marketing of the computer suite has been welcomed by many.
+Advertising was done through the local housing newsletter, leaflets in shop windows, doctors/dentist surgeries, school gates, etc.  Moreover, a large network was reached by e-mail and facebook as well as attending networking events to promote this facility.

 **Update:** Basic and Intermediate IT classes have started and participants are enjoying using the new equipment as well as the new software which has been installed.
+A Job Club has also been started which is well attended by many who benefit from efficient computers.
+Job Centre Plus refer also many people with little or no computer skills in order to receive support with on-line job searches, applications, etc.

+**Update**  Currently recruiting (May 15) for a Digital Photography course and in discussions to set up a Community Journalism course.
+We are also supporting Toryglen Youth Club to offer a specialised Job Club service to 16 - 19 year olds.

 ### Phase 3 February - July 2015